-Every state has regional trade associations.
+Every state has its regional trade associations.
 The members that usually turn out to them are industry leaders.
-This presents another opportunity to network amongst these leaders and sell yourself and your program.
+This presents another opportunity to network among these leaders and sell yourself and your program.

-Make them understand the value that can be obtained from this program.
+Make the value that can be obtained from this program clear to them.